30382716ZhiPang/File-storage-system-development-based-on-Unity3d/README.md

 ## Keywords
   Human–Computer Interaction,Unity,WebGL,Application,SMS,COS

+### I.	Login interface
+The login interface is one of the entrances to the project, which provides the function for users to log in to the system.
+Users can log in using their registered personal account and password to easily access various functions and services of the project.
+Ensure only authorized users can access their personal files and information by providing a secure authentication login interface.
+Users can enter credentials and perform identity verification on the login interface to easily enter the main related file storage service platform.

 <p align="center">
   <img src ="https://github.com/30382716ZhiPang/A-Mobile-Application-of-Logic-Education-Based-on-AR/assets/91645493/c9108323-cde7-493f-acb7-ae307758bd51" style="width: 800px"; alt="Sublime's custom"/>
 <p>
 <p align="center">
 Fig. 1.
 Login interface
 </p>

+### II.
+Registration interface
+The registration interface is the entrance to join the user project.
+Here, new users can fill in the necessary information, such as username, password and other personal information, to create a personal account.
+Registration interfaces often include verification mechanisms to ensure the accuracy and authority of the information provided.
+After the user successfully registers, he can log in to the system and start using the file storage service platform.
+The registration interface is an important part of the user experience.
+It provides the first step for users to interact with the project.

 <p align="center">
   <img src ="https://github.com/30382716ZhiPang/A-Mobile-Application-of-Logic-Education-Based-on-AR/assets/91645493/85404d97-2307-4059-a185-9bdec6c19964" style="width: 800px"; alt="Sublime's custom"/>